Ogden Divorce Planning Attorney

 - Retirement & Pension Plans.
-If only one of the divorcing individuals has a retirement or pension plan, the other individual is typically entitled to half of the amount earned during the course of the marriage (i.e. if the marriage lasted 10 years, the retirement accrued during that 10 year period will be divided, but anything accrued before the marriage will not be divided).
+If only one of the divorcing individuals has a retirement or pension plan, the other individual is typically entitled to half of the amount generated during the course of the marriage (i.e. if the marriage lasted 10 years, the retirement accrued during that 10 year period will be divided, but anything accrued before the marriage will not be divided).
 If both individuals have retirement or pension plans, the court could either (1) order that each of the parties retain the full value of their own plans, or (2) order an equitable division of all retirement accounts (i.e. ensure both parties have an equal amount of income if both parties retirement was generated during the marriage).
 Whenever a retirement account is going to be divided, a special document needs to be prepared called a “Qualified Domestic Relations Order.”

 General Rules the Court Usually Follows

 If a divorcing couple cannot come to an agreement on how to split their marital assets, a court will decide for them.
 There are three basic rules that will help you understand how your assets will be split in a divorce: (1) Utah courts will divide assets equitably (fairly) between spouses; (2) all marital property will be divided between the two spouses; and (3) separate property (i.e. property that was gifted, inherited, or owned prior to the marriage) will not be divided between the two spouses.
 We’ll discuss each of these three rules in more detail below.

 Utah Courts Distribute A Couple’s Assets Equitably